inetshell/samba-dc/README.md

 Test your configuration and/or manage contents of your directory using Apache Directory Studio.
 Make a connection on port 636 with method SSL encryption (ldaps); specify simple authentication with username <realm prefix>\<your name>.
 The ldaps certificate is self-signed so you'll need to accept it first.

 ### Status
-* This is tested as a spare domain controller against Active Directory running on Windows Server 2008, and against other samba4 domain controllers
+* The "join" command is tested as a spare domain controller against Active Directory running on Windows Server 2008, and against other samba4 domain controllers.
-* The "provision" command works
+* The "provision" is tested as a Samba4 domain controller with a Windows 7 client.
 * The "BIND_INTERFACES_ONLY" option is working now.

 ### Variables